Toronto Central Prison

 The Toronto Central Prison, also known as the Central Prison, Central Prison for Men, and more colloquially as The Toronto Jail (the third of four Toronto area jails to be given that nickname) was a prison in Toronto, Ontario, Canada.
 It was a 336-bed facility located near the intersection of King Street and Strachan Avenue.
 It opened in 1873, when the area was still well away from any residential development.
 The prison was intended as an industrial facility and began with the manufacturing of railway cars for the Canada Car Company.
 Hard work and discipline were considered the best forms of rehabilitation and active industry would raise money for the prison.

 The prison should have flourished as an example of modern penal facility of its time, but by the 1880s it had a well-deserved reputation for brutality.
 Its first warden, William Stratton Prince, was an alcoholic ex-military officer who resigned as chief of the Toronto Police to take the position.
 During his tenure he was accused of ordering extreme beatings, denying medical treatment, and supporting clandestine, nighttime burials.
-Wardens that followed tried to adopt a less disciplinarian approach, but the guards continued to brutalize the inmates.
+Wardens who followed tried to adopt a less disciplinarian approach, but the guards continued to brutalize the inmates.
 In 1911, Dr. J.T.
 Gilmour, one of the more reformist wardens, made news in the United States with his new outdoor work program, specifically one that allowed inmates to work without armed guards.
 Dr. Gilmour's reforms were not enough to overcome the prison's reputation.
 The Toronto Historical Association sums up the facility's reputation: "Central Prison represents one of the most shameful parts of the city's history, and its severe conditions and brutality are shocking".